katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/wingedseat.md

     cost: 14400
 houzzcategory: Garden Benches
 ---
-_2000mm wide x 100mm high.
-(79&rdquo; x 39&frac12;&rdquo;)_
+_2000mm wide x 100mm high x 870mm deep.
+(79&rdquo; x 39&frac12;&rdquo; x 34&frac14;&rdquo;)_
+_125Kg complete but breaks into 3 sections_

 In brushed and polished stainless steel.

-This was developed from the ["Totem" bench](/furniture/TotemBench.html "Totem Bench"), a public commission for Bushy Park, London.

 A limited edition of 10.

+## Artists Statement

+The 'Winged' seat is the latest expression of a form that has been of ongoing interest, that of a cantelevered structure comprising three parts - two 'wings' and a central column.
+The wings rising to give the piece movement whilst the column is firmly rooted to the ground.

+I have striven to create a new expression of this in sheet metal, a different material to that which I normally work, by exploring the nature of origami and applying its rules to the fabrication of a version in stainless steel.

+Developed from the ["Totem" bench](/furniture/TotemBench.html "Totem Bench"), a public commission for Bushy Park, London.